EbraamSobhy/DevPath/README.md

 </div>
 <br>

-**Code Quest Quiz App** is an Tech Roadmap platform built with [Next.js](https://nextjs.org) interactive Roadmaps that allows Computer Science students and any beginner to start in Tech Field.
+**DevPath Platform** is an Tech Roadmap platform built with [Next.js](https://nextjs.org) interactive Roadmaps that allows Computer Science students and any beginner to start in Tech Field.

 ---